JarbasHiveMind/HiveMind-community-docs/docs/12_hive.md

 Permissions can be defined as a combination of `msg_type`, `intent_type`, `skill_id`, `accessKey` and `ip_address` rules

-you can find the dedicated page on how these messages are handled by OVOS [here](https://github.com/JarbasHiveMind/HiveMind-core/wiki/Mycroft-Messages)
+you can find the dedicated page on how these messages are handled by OVOS [here](./13_mycroft.md)

+Valid payloads for OVOS can be found [here](https://github.com/OpenVoiceOS/message_spec)

 ![](https://raw.githubusercontent.com/JarbasHiveMind/HiveMind-core/dev/resources/bus.gif)